-Visit Wawel Royal Castle
+Wawel Royal Castle

 Similarly to other strongholds in Poland and Europe, Wawel Castle consists of constructions from different ages, and the initial buildings were replaced by more durable, beautifying structures.
-Indications suggest that Wawel Hill was inhabitable since the 7th century, and since then Polish rulers resided there and the whole country was run from the Castle.
-These rulers were making changes in the Wawel Castle complex to suit shifting styles and their own tastes.
-When Poland was able to restore the Wawel Castle, damaged or impaired constructions were finally able to go back to the glorious look they used to have.
+Indications suggest that Wawel Hill was inhabitable since the 7th century, and when then Polish rulers started to reside there, the whole country was run from the Castle.
+These sovereigns were making changes in the Wawel Castle complex to suit shifting styles and their own tastes.

 Foreigners who regularly invaded Poland did not like the castle.
 After the Great Northern War, the Swedes burned it down, and the Austrians looted it and turned it into barracks.
 Then they decided to rebuild the castle into a fortress.
 But in 1905 the Poles bought the Wawel from the Austrian Empire and began the restoration.
+Damaged or impaired constructions were finally able to go back to the glorious look they used to have.